IBM/libertydiag/README.md

       ```
 1. Wait for the message, "server is ready to run a smarter planet".
 For example:
    ```
-   [INFO] [AUDIT   ] CWWKF0011I: The defaultServer server is ready to run a smarter planet.
+   CWWKF0011I: The defaultServer server is ready to run a smarter planet.
 The defaultServer server started in 30.292 seconds.
    ```
 1. Open your browser to the HTTP or HTTPS page:
     * <http://localhost:9080/>